 Introduction: The Ritual Structure of Budo Taijutsu

-The reihō礼法 of the Bujinkan are not mere formalities, but a sophisticated and curated system designed to frame the physical practice of Budo Taijutsu within a specific spiritual and ethical worldview.
-The dojo is established as a liminal space where the practitioner engages in a holistic discipline () aimed at cultivating a “complete human being”1.
-This cultivation is achieved through a ritual sequence that deliberately draws on Japan’s syncretic spiritual heritage, particularly the intertwined traditions of Shinto and esoteric Buddhism.
-This synthesis is not accidental but central to the Bujinkan’s identity, as articulated by its founders2.
+The reihō礼法 of the Bujinkan are not mere formalities, but a sophisticated and carefully crafted system, designed to frame the physical practice of Budo Taijutsu within a specific spiritual and ethical worldview.
+The dojo is established as a liminal space where the practitioner engages in a holistic discipline () that aims to develop a “complete human being”1.
+This development is achieved through a ritual sequence that deliberately draws on Japan’s syncretic spiritual heritage, particularly the intertwined traditions of Shinto and esoteric Buddhism.
+This synthesis is not accidental, but central to the identity of the Bujinkan as articulated by its founders2.
 The central purpose of these rituals is to orient the practitioner’s kokoro toward a state of sincerity, awareness, and benevolence before engaging in potentially lethal techniques.

-The Bujinkan is presented not only as a collection of nine historical martial lineages (ryūha流派)34, but as a modern Budo system synthesized by Soke Masaaki Hatsumi567.
-This system emphasizes spiritual, intellectual, and physical integration, with the ultimate goal of developing an “unshakeable heart” (fudōshin不動心) and a “benevolent heart” (jihi no kokoro慈悲の心)89.
+The Bujinkan is presented not merely as a collection of nine historical martial lineages (ryūha流派)34, but as a modern Budo system synthesized by Soke Masaaki Hatsumi567.
+This system emphasizes spiritual, intellectual, and physical integration, with the ultimate goal of developing an “unshakable heart” (fudōshin不動心) and a “benevolent heart” (jihi no kokoro慈悲の心)89.
 The opening ceremony is the primary mechanism for this philosophical framing.
-The concept of kokoro is the unifying thread in all the phrases to be analyzed.
-Soke Hatsumi’s statement that the kokoro is the most important of the three key attributes of a martial artist (the others being sainō才能 and utsuwa) highlights its primacy10.
-The rituals are, therefore, a constant reminder and a way to cultivate this essential quality.
+The concept of kokoro is the unifying thread running through all the phrases to be analyzed.
+Soke Hatsumi’s assertion that kokoro is the most important of the three key attributes of a martial artist (the others being sainō才能 and utsuwa) highlights its primacy10.
+The rituals are therefore a constant reminder and a method for cultivating this essential quality.

-The ritual structure of the Bujinkan represents a conscious rejection of modern, secularized approaches to martial arts, positioning itself instead as a guardian of a pre-Meiji era spiritual synthesis.
+The ritual structure of the Bujinkan represents a deliberate rejection of modern, secularized approaches to martial arts, positioning itself instead as a guardian of a pre-Meiji spiritual synthesis.
 The Meiji Restoration of 1868 initiated a policy of shinbutsu-bunri神仏分離 to establish State Shinto as a national ideology, forcibly undoing centuries of syncretism1112.
-Many modern martial arts (gendai budō現代武道) developed during this period or later, often emphasizing secular, sporting, or nationalistic aspects over explicit spiritual or religious content.
-In contrast, the reihō礼法 of the Bujinkan deliberately and visibly combines a Buddhist mantra with a Shinto ritual.
-This is not a random combination but a direct embodiment of shinbutsu-shūgō神仏習合.
-Thus, the ritual is a third-order statement: it is not just about “getting into the right mindset,” but about actively preserving and embodying a holistic and syncretic spiritual worldview that was politically suppressed, positioning the art as a carrier of an older, more integrated form of Japanese cultural identity.
+Many modern martial arts (gendai budō現代武道) developed during or after this period, often emphasizing secular, sporting, or nationalistic aspects at the expense of explicit spiritual or religious content.
+In contrast, the Bujinkan reihō礼法 deliberately and visibly combines a Buddhist mantra with a Shinto ritual.
+This is not a random combination, but a direct embodiment of shinbutsu-shūgō神仏習合.
+The ritual is thus a third-order statement: it is not merely about “getting into the right mindset”, but about actively preserving and embodying a holistic, syncretic spiritual worldview that was politically suppressed, positioning the art as a bearer of an older, more integrated form of Japanese cultural identity.

 Part I: The Gokui no Uta: Chihaya buru kami no oshie...

 At the beginning of training, the instructor recites (audibly or silently) a poem that serves as the philosophical cornerstone of the session.
-This verse is an example of gokui no uta極意の歌, which can be translated as “Poems of Secrets” or “Songs of the Essential Points.”
-In ancient martial arts, these poems were used to convey the deepest teachings of a school concisely, requiring reflection from the practitioner to achieve a deeper understanding.
-The poem in question, chihayaburu千早ぶる kami no oshie神の教え wa tokoshieni永遠に tadashiki kokoro正しき心 mi o mamoruran守るらん, was specifically designated as an important gokui no uta極意の歌 to be recited before shikin haramitsu daikomyō詞韻 波羅密 大光明, by instruction of Soke Hatsumi, following the transmission from Takamatsu Sensei.
-Its choice and adaptation are an act of cultural legitimation, linking the martial art to the high culture of the Heian court while transforming an aesthetic statement into a fundamental martial principle.
+This verse is an example of gokui no uta極意の歌, which can be translated as “Poems of Secrets” or “Songs of Essential Points”.
+In classical martial traditions, such poems were used to convey a school’s deepest teachings in concise form, requiring reflection from the practitioner to attain deeper understanding.
+The verse in question, chihayaburu千早ぶる kami no oshie神の教え wa tokoshieni永遠に tadashiki kokoro正しき心 mi o mamoruran守るらん, was specifically designated as an important gokui no uta極意の歌 to be recited before shikin haramitsu daikomyō詞韻 波羅密 大光明, by instruction of Soke Hatsumi, following the transmission of Takamatsu Sensei.
+Its selection and adaptation are an act of cultural legitimation, linking the martial art to the high culture of the Heian court while transforming an aesthetic statement into a fundamental martial principle.

 Linguistic and Literary Deconstruction

 The first word, chihayaburu千早ぶる, is often translated literally as “a thousand vibrations” or “a thousand swift swords”.
 However, its function in classical Japanese poetry is that of a makura-kotoba枕詞13, a fixed epithet used to modify words related to the kami (gods) or the divine age (kami-yo)14.
-Its presence evokes a sense of overwhelming, untamable, and powerful divine power, preparing the listener for a theme of sacred magnitude.
+Its presence evokes a sense of overwhelming and untamable divine power, preparing the listener for a theme of sacred magnitude.

-The verse’s origin is the famous poem number 17 from the Hyakunin Isshu anthology, by Ariwara no Narihira (825–880), a prominent figure in Heian court literature.
+The verse originates from the famous poem number 17 of the anthology Hyakunin Isshu, authored by Ariwara no Narihira (825–880), a prominent figure of Heian court literature.
 The original poem15 is Chihayaburu / kami-yo mo kikazu / Tatsuta-gawa / kara-kurenai ni / mizu kukuru to wa.
-This waka和歌 describes the Tatsuta River dyed a deep crimson by autumn leaves, a sight of such beauty it would be unheard of even in the age of the gods16.
-The original context is therefore aesthetic and romantic, possibly a disguised love poem.
-By selecting such a famous and culturally significant verse, the founders of the Bujinkan are not just choosing a random prayer; they are deliberately linking their art to a prestigious and ancient cultural lineage, elevating it beyond a simple combat system.
+This waka和歌 describes the Tatsuta River dyed a deep crimson by autumn leaves, a vision of such beauty that it would be unheard of even in the age of the gods16.
+The original context is therefore aesthetic and romantic, possibly a love poem in disguise.
+By selecting such a famous and culturally significant verse, the founders of the Bujinkan are not just choosing a random verse; they are deliberately linking their art to a prestigious and ancient cultural lineage, elevating it beyond a simple combat system.

 The Bujinkan’s Reinterpretation

-The Bujinkan’s version, chihayaburu千早ぶる kami no oshie神の教え wa tokoshieni永遠に tadashiki kokoro正しき心 mi o mamoruran守るらん, represents a significant alteration of the original.
-The second half of the poem is completely rewritten, replacing the aesthetic observation with a direct ethical and spiritual principle: “The teachings of the mighty gods will forever protect the body/being of a righteous heart.”
+The Bujinkan version, chihayaburu千早ぶる kami no oshie神の教え wa tokoshieni永遠に tadashiki kokoro正しき心 mi o mamoruran守るらん, represents a significant alteration of the original.
+The second half of the poem is completely rewritten, replacing the aesthetic observation with a direct ethical and spiritual principle: “The teachings of the mighty gods will forever protect the body of a righteous heart.”
 This transformation is a powerful act of recontextualization.
-It appropriates the authority of the classic verse but imbues it with a new philosophical-martial meaning.
+It appropriates the authority of the classical verse, but imbues it with a new martial-philosophical meaning.

-The central pillar of this new verse is the phrase tadashiki kokoro正しき心, or “righteous/correct heart.”
-The poem is reframed to assert that divine protection is not granted unconditionally but depends on the practitioner’s inner state17.
-This connects directly to the broader philosophy of the Bujinkan, where inner disposition is paramount.
-There are nuances in interpretation: some translate it as “the divine teachings will forever protect the body of a righteous heart,” while others suggest “the divine teaching is that a righteous heart will protect the body.”
-Both interpretations place the responsibility directly on the individual practitioner to cultivate this inner state.
-This adaptation implies that the “divine teachings” (kami no oshie神の教え) relevant to a warrior are not about aesthetics but about the protective power of a cultivated and just spirit, uniting the ideals of bun and bu.
+The central pillar of this new verse is the phrase tadashiki kokoro正しき心, or “righteous/correct heart”.
+The poem is reframed to assert that divine protection is not granted unconditionally, but depends on the practitioner’s inner state17.
+This connects directly to the broader Bujinkan philosophy, where inner disposition is paramount.
+There are nuances in interpretation: some translate it as “the divine teachings will forever protect the body of a righteous heart”, while others suggest that “the divine teaching is that a righteous heart will protect the body”.
+Both interpretations place responsibility squarely on the individual practitioner to cultivate this inner state.
+This adaptation implies that the “teachings of the gods” (kami no oshie神の教え) relevant to a warrior are not about aesthetics, but about the protective power of a cultivated, righteous spirit, uniting the ideals of bun and bu.

 Part II: The Treasure of Survival: Ninpo Ikkan Magokoro ni Masare

-Frequently cited as a central principle of the Bujinkan, the phrase Ninpo ikkan magokoro ni masare encapsulates a profound ethical philosophy that defines the ultimate purpose of the art.
-This maxim establishes an ethical governor over the potentially dangerous skills of the martial art, directly linking the Bujinkan’s philosophy to a fundamental principle of Shinto ethics.
+Often cited as a central principle of the Bujinkan, the phrase Ninpo ikkan magokoro ni masare encapsulates a deep ethical philosophy that defines the ultimate purpose of the art.
+This maxim establishes an ethical governor over the potentially dangerous skills of the martial art, directly linking Bujinkan philosophy to a fundamental principle of Shinto ethics.

 Deconstructing the Phrase

-However, Soke Masaaki Hatsumi made a deliberate philosophical shift, changing the kanji for pō from 法 (method, law) to 宝 (treasure).
-This alteration recontextualizes the term to ninpō忍宝, or “The Treasure of Perseverance.”
-The art is no longer seen as a method to be followed but as a treasure to be discovered within the practitioner’s heart through training. ikkan一貫 means to pursue something with unique and unwavering dedication.
-Combined with the new ninpō忍宝, Ninpo Ikkan means the “dedicated and enduring pursuit of the treasure of perseverance.”
+However, Soke Masaaki Hatsumi enacted a deliberate philosophical shift by changing the pō kanji from 法 (method, law) to 宝 (treasure).
+This alteration recontextualizes the term as ninpō忍宝, or “The Treasure of Perseverance”.
+The art is no longer seen merely as a method to be followed, but as a treasure to be discovered within the practitioner’s heart through training. ikkan一貫 means to pursue something with single-minded and unwavering dedication.
+Combined with the new ninpō忍宝, Ninpo Ikkan signifies the “steadfast pursuit of the Treasure of Perseverance”.

-The crucial part of the phrase is magokoro真心 ni masare勝れ. magokoro真心 translates to “sincere heart” or “true heart.”
-It is a key concept in Shinto, representing a state of being that is pure, honest, and unclouded.
-The expression ni masare勝れ means “nothing is superior to” or “is surpassed by.”
+The crucial part of the phrase is magokoro真心 ni masare勝れ. magokoro真心 translates as “sincere heart” or “true heart”.
+It is a key concept in Shinto, representing a state of being pure, honest, and unclouded.
+The expression ni masare勝れ means “nothing surpasses” or “is superior to”.

 Synthesizing the Meaning

-With the shift to ninpō忍宝, the full phrase can be interpreted as: “In the dedicated pursuit of the Treasure of Perseverance, a sincere heart is the supreme principle.”
+With the shift to ninpō忍宝, the full phrase may be interpreted as: “In the steadfast pursuit of the Treasure of Perseverance, a sincere heart is the supreme principle.”
 This places sincerity and purity of intention as the key to discovering the inner treasure that the art represents.

-A functional and martial interpretation of the maxim is “to achieve the treasure of survival with a pure heart.”
-This translation captures the essence of the concept: “Treasure of survival” is a direct application of ninpō忍宝, where perseverance (nin) is the basis of survival and the is the treasure.
-The condition “with a pure heart” reflects the hierarchy of magokoro真心 ni masare勝れ, indicating that the treasure can only be achieved through sincerity.
-This interpretation translates the philosophical principle into an attainable goal for the practitioner19.
+A functional and martial interpretation of the maxim is “may the treasure of survival be attained with a pure heart”.
+This translation captures the essence of the concept: “treasure of survival” is a direct application of ninpō忍宝, where perseverance (nin) is the basis of survival and is the treasure.
+The condition “with a pure heart” reflects the hierarchy of magokoro真心 ni masare勝れ, indicating that the treasure can only be reached through sincerity.
+This interpretation translates the philosophical principle into an achievable goal for the practitioner19.

 Part III: The Esoteric Invocation: Shikin Haramitsu Daikomyo

-The invocation shikin詞韻 haramitsu波羅密 daikōmyō大光明 is perhaps the most explicit example of shinbutsu-shūgō神仏習合 within the reihō礼法 of the Bujinkan.
-Its recitation functions as a form of kotodama言霊, the belief that words and sounds hold spiritual power.
-It is not merely symbolic but is intended to be performative, actively invoking a state of spiritual clarity and connecting the practitioner to a lineage of esoteric knowledge.
+The invocation shikin詞韻 haramitsu波羅密 daikōmyō大光明 is perhaps the most explicit example of shinbutsu-shūgō神仏習合 within the Bujinkan reihō礼法.
+Its recitation functions as a form of kotodama言霊, the belief that words and sounds possess spiritual power.
+It is not merely symbolic, but intended to be performative, actively invoking a state of spiritual clarity and linking the practitioner to a lineage of esoteric knowledge.

 Etymological and Theological Analysis

 • shikin詞韻: This is the most complex term.
-Although sometimes interpreted as a “greeting” or a “sense of harmony,” a deeper analysis points to “the sound of the union of opposite poles” or the resonance perceived when hearing unites with the heart21.
-Fundamentally, it is often explained as representing the “four hearts” (shi = four): a merciful heart, a sincere heart, a tuned heart (with the natural order), and a dedicated heart22.
-The cultivation of these four aspects is the prerequisite for wisdom.
+Although sometimes interpreted as a “greeting” or a “feeling of harmony”21, a deeper analysis points to “the sound of the union of opposing poles” or the resonance perceived when hearing is united with the heart22.
+Fundamentally, it is often explained as representing the “four hearts” (shi = four): a compassionate heart, a sincere heart, a heart attuned to the natural order, and a dedicated heart23.
+Cultivating these four aspects is the prerequisite for wisdom.

-• haramitsu波羅密: This is a Japanese transliteration of the Sanskrit word Pāramitā (पारमिता), meaning “perfection” or “that which has reached the other shore” (i.e., enlightenment).
-In Mahayana Buddhism, the Pāramitās are the perfections that a bodhisattva cultivates, such as generosity, discipline, patience, and wisdom.
+• haramitsu波羅密: This is a Japanese transliteration of the Sanskrit word Pāramitā (पारमिता), meaning “perfection” or “that which has reached the other shore” (that is, enlightenment).
+In Mahayana Buddhism, the Pāramitās are the perfections a bodhisattva cultivates, such as generosity, discipline, patience, and wisdom.
 Haramitsu, in this context, refers to the great wisdom born from the four hearts of shikin詞韻.

-• daikōmyō大光明: This translates directly as “Great Shining Light.”
+• daikōmyō大光明: This translates directly as “Great Radiant Light”.
 It symbolizes the light of enlightenment, the radiant aura of an awakened being that dispels the darkness of ignorance.
-It is the goal and the result of the process described by the preceding terms.
+It is the goal and the outcome of the process described by the previous terms.

 Synthesis and Function

-A comprehensive translation could be: “Through the cultivation of the four essential hearts (love, sincerity, balance, dedication), may we achieve the perfection of wisdom that reveals the great and shining light of enlightenment.”
-Its recitation at the beginning and end of training functions as a Buddhist prayer or mantra intended to induce a state of heightened awareness and spiritual focus.
-The vocalization of these specific sounds is seen as an alignment of personal energy (ki) with the universal principles of wisdom and enlightenment, transforming the physical space of the dojo into a sacred space.
+A comprehensive translation might be: “Through cultivating the four essential hearts (love, sincerity, balance, dedication), may we attain the perfection of wisdom that reveals the great and radiant light of enlightenment.”
+Its recitation at the beginning and end of training functions as a Buddhist mantra or prayer intended to induce a state of heightened awareness and spiritual focus.
+The vocalization of these specific sounds is seen as aligning personal energy (ki) with universal principles of wisdom and enlightenment, transforming the dojo’s physical space into a sacred space.

-This mantra is intrinsically linked to the chihayaburu千早ぶる poem.
-The poem establishes the need for a “righteous heart,” while shikin haramitsu daikomyō詞韻 波羅密 大光明 provides the method for cultivating it and the goal to which it leads (enlightenment).
-They form a complementary pair: one is an ethically inflected Shinto statement, the other an esoteric Buddhist invocation for spiritual practice.
+This mantra is intrinsically linked to the poem chihayaburu千早ぶる.
+The poem establishes the need for a “righteous heart”, while shikin haramitsu daikomyō詞韻 波羅密 大光明 provides the method for cultivating it and the goal toward which it leads (enlightenment).
+They form a complementary pair: one is an ethical statement with Shinto inflection, the other an esoteric Buddhist invocation for spiritual practice.

-Part IV: The Ritual Embodiment: Hakushu to Rei (Clapping and Bowing)
+Part IV: Ritual Embodiment: Hakushu to Rei (Clapping and Bows)

-The physical ritual of bowing and clapping that accompanies the verbal invocations has its firm origins in Shinto worship (jinja sanpai神社参拝).
+The physical ritual of bows and claps that accompanies the verbal invocations has firm origins in Shinto worship (jinja sanpai神社参拝).
 However, the specific sequence used in the Bujinkan is a ritual innovation that separates the act of spiritual invocation from the command to begin training, creating a bridge between the sacred and the martial within the ceremony itself.

 Shinto Origins of Hakushu / Kashiwade

-The act of clapping at a shrine, known as hakushu拍手 or kashiwade柏手, is a traditional form of worship and communication with the kami23.
-It is described in ancient texts like the Wajinden24 as a sign of respect.
-Its purpose is often explained as a way to call the attention of the kami or as an expression of joy and gratitude25.
-The standard modern etiquette is nirei二礼-nihakushu二拍手-ichirei一礼, or “two bows, two claps, one bow.”
+The act of clapping at a shrine, known as hakushu拍手 or kashiwade柏手, is a traditional form of worship and communication with the kami24.
+It is described in ancient texts such as the Wajinden25 as a sign of respect.
+Its purpose is often explained as a way to draw the attention of the kami or as an expression of joy and gratitude26.
+The modern standard etiquette is nirei二礼-nihakushu二拍手-ichirei一礼, or “two bows, two claps, one bow”.

 The Bujinkan Sequence: Two Claps, Bow, One Clap, Bow

-The standard Shinto ritual (2-2-1) is a single, uninterrupted sequence of worship.
+The standard Shinto ritual (2-2-1) is a single, unbroken sequence of worship.
 The Bujinkan ritual breaks this pattern.
 The first two claps follow the invocation of shikin haramitsu daikomyō詞韻 波羅密 大光明, aligning with the traditional function of hakushu拍手 as a spiritual act.
-A bow follows, completing this “sacred” portion of the ceremony.
-The final single clap and bow then occur.
-A single clap in a dojo context is often used as a signal to begin or end an activity, or to call for attention26.
+A bow then follows, completing this “sacred” portion of the ceremony.
+The final single clap and bow occur afterwards.
+A single clap in a dojo context is often used as a signal to start or end an activity, or to call attention27.
 Therefore, the Bujinkan sequence can be interpreted as a two-part structure.
-The clap-clap-bow is the spiritual greeting, acknowledging the principles and the divine.
-The clap-bow is the procedural signal, the formal transition from ritual space to training space.
-This creates a distinct moment where the sacred intention is sealed, and the physical practice is then formally initiated.
+The clap-clap-bow portion is the spiritual greeting, acknowledging principles and the divine.
+The clap-bow portion is the procedural signal, the formal transition from the ritual space to the training space.
+This creates a distinct moment in which sacred intent is sealed and physical practice is then formally initiated.

 Comparative Analysis of Shinto Clapping Rituals

-To contextualize the uniqueness of the Bujinkan practice, it is useful to compare it with other notable variations, which demonstrate that clapping patterns are not arbitrary but imbued with specific theological meaning.
+To contextualize the uniqueness of Bujinkan practice, it is helpful to compare it with other notable variations, which demonstrate that clapping patterns are not arbitrary, but imbued with specific theological meaning.

 Ritual TraditionSequence of ActionsSymbolic Interpretation

-Standard ShintoBow twice -> Clap twice -> Pray -> Bow onceExpresses respect, calls the attention of the kami, unifies the self with the divine, expresses gratitude.
-Formalized in the Meiji era23.
+Standard ShintoBow twice → Clap twice → Prayer → Bow onceExpresses respect, draws the attention of the kami, unifies self with the divine, expresses gratitude.
+Formalized in the Meiji era24.

-Izumo-taisha ShrineBow twice -> Clap four times -> Pray -> Bow onceThe four claps are for oneself and for one’s partner/relationships, reflecting the shrine’s dedication to the kami of enmusubi縁結び2728.
+Izumo-taisha ShrineBow twice → Clap four times → Prayer → Bow onceThe four claps are for oneself and for one’s partner/relations, reflecting the shrine’s dedication to the kami enmusubi縁結び2829.

-Izumo-taisha (Grand Festival)Bow twice -> Clap eight times -> Pray -> Bow onceThe eight claps (ya hirade八開手) represent infinity, expressing limitless praise and gratitude to the kami2930.
+Izumo-taisha (Grand Festival)Bow twice → Clap eight times → Prayer → Bow onceThe eight claps (ya hirade八開手) represent infinity, expressing unlimited praise and gratitude to the kami3031.

 Part V: The Interpersonal Contract: Onegai Shimasu